jeness/SmartNote/smart-note/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.2.

-## Development server
+## Development

-Before run our application, you need to set up the json-server.
+Before run our application, you need to install mongodb.

+Run `mongod` to start the service after installation.

-Run `npm run json-server` to start.
+Run `npm run start` to start the application.
+Navigate to `http://localhost:4300/`.

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+For Server part, go to folder server by `cd server/`.
+Run `npm install` and `npm run dev`.

 ## Dependencies
 For markdown directives, you need to install some libraries.